Zelensky unveils his ‘victory plan’ to end Putin’s invasion at Ukraine’s parliament

 Zelensky’s plan in full:

-An unconditional invite to Nato: “We understand that NATO membership is a matter of the future, not the present.
-But (Russian President Vladimir) Putin can see that his geopolitical calculations are headed for defeat,” Zelensky said according to Reuters
+An unconditional invitation to Nato: “We understand that Nato membership is a matter of the future, not the present.
+But Putin can see that his geopolitical calculations are headed for defeat,” Mr Zelensky said according to Reuters.

-Bolstered defence capabilities: Zelensky says Ukraine’s defensive abilities must be “irreversibly strengthened”, something he said can be done by removing restrictions on weapons use - partly referring to long-range drone strikes into Russian territory.
+Bolstered defence capabilities: Mr Zelensky says Ukraine’s defensive abilities must be “irreversibly strengthened”, something he said can be done by removing restrictions on weapons use, partly referring to long-range drone strikes into Russian territory.

-Deterrence: Ukraine’s western allies should demonstrate to Moscow that further aggression by Moscow would have consequences with a “comprehensive non-nuclear strategic deterrence package” Zelensky said.
-There is a secret addendum to this part of the plan, which Zelensky provided no further detail of.
+Deterrence: Ukraine’s Western allies should demonstrate to Moscow that further aggression by Moscow would have consequences with a “comprehensive non-nuclear strategic deterrence package”, Mr Zelensky said.
+There is a secret addendum to this part of the plan, which Mr Zelensky provided no further detail of.

-Strategic economic agreement: Zelensky called for an agreement between Ukraine, the US, the EU and other allies to allow for joint investments into and use of Ukraine’s natural resources - which he said were worth trillions of dollars.
+Strategic economic agreement: Mr Zelensky called for an agreement between Ukraine, the US, the EU and other allies to allow for joint investments into and use of Ukraine’s natural resources, which he said were worth trillions of dollars.

-Ukraine’s role in strengthening NATO: Zelensky proposed Ukraine’s armed forces being used to enhance NATO’s security, replacing some US forces currently stationed in Europe.
+Ukraine’s role in strengthening Nato: Mr Zelensky proposed Ukraine’s armed forces being used to enhance Nato’s security, replacing some US forces currently stationed in Europe.

 Join our commenting forum